• Skip to primary navigation

 • tiny sandwiches – easy to make your own

-• bite-sized desserts – if you don’t bake you can some of mom’s favourites and cut into small pieces.
+• bite-sized desserts – if you don’t bake, you can make some of mom’s favourites and cut into small pieces.

 From cream tea to a full afternoon tea menu, my Guide to Afternoon Tea has plenty of ideas.
 You can always pack up a box and drop it off on her doorstep.